 - Students whose only home is the residence hall, are housing insecure, reside outside the U.S. or outside of the Northeast United States, may request accommodations by emailing firstname.lastname@example.org.
 Accommodations will be reviewed and determined on an individual basis.

 - Learn more about the Resident Hall Operating Status for Camden.

 - Housing, dining, and parking charges will be credited to each eligible student’s account.
-The refunds will be calculated on a prorated basis beginning on March 23, the first day following Spring Break, and ending on May 16, the required move-out date at the University.
+The adjustments will be calculated on a prorated basis beginning on March 23, the first day following Spring Break, and ending on May 16, the required move-out date at the University.
 We encourage students to set up direct deposit to receive their refunds faster and more securely.

 - Financial holds that block registration will not be placed on student accounts that have past due balances.
 We sympathize with families and understand the financial hardships that many families are facing during this difficult time, as well as the expectation that students focus on their academic work.

 - Additional questions on housing, dining, financial aid, and more are answered by the Student ABC office.
 Read the full list of questions and answers on refunds and other finance-related issues.

 Additional Help and Links

 - View your student account and pay past due balances at paymybill.rutgers.edu.